EpsilonSolutions/netscaler-command-reference/docs/ssl/ssl/ssl.md

 <b>TLSv1 SSL handshakes (TLS1Hs)</b>
 Number of SSL handshakes on TLSv1 on the NetScaler appliance.

+<b>TLSv1.1 SSL handshakes (TLS11Hs)</b>
+Number of SSL handshakes on TLSv1.1 on the NetScaler appliance.

+<b>TLSv1.2 SSL handshakes (TLS12Hs)</b>
+Number of SSL handshakes on TLSv1.2 on the NetScaler appliance.

 <b>SSLv2 client authentications (SSL2CAt)</b>
 Number of client authentications done on SSLv2.